SamKhoze/ComfyUI-DeepFuze/README.md

 This method has been tested on a M1 and M3 Mac, You must run the below code on your terminal window for Mac Metal Performance Shaders (MPS) Apple's specialized solution for high-performance GPU programming on their devices.
 Integrating closely with the Metal framework, MPS provides a suite of highly optimized shaders for graphics and computing tasks, which is particularly beneficial in machine learning applications.

 ## ⚠️⚠️⚠️ Important Steps (if you miss these steps it will not work)

+### Copy and paste the command below to your terminal window.
 ```
 export PYTORCH_ENABLE_MPS_FALLBACK=1
 ```